mmucklo/DtcQueueBundle/README.md

 # If you're running a MongoDB or ORM based job store, run these periodically:
 #
 bin/console dtc:queue:prune old --older 1m
+# (deletes jobs older than one month from the Archive table)

+# May be needed if jobs stall out
+bin/console dtc:queue:prune stalled

+# If you're recording runs
 bin/console dtc:queue:prune old_runs --older 1m

+# If you're recording timings
-bin/console dtc:queue:prune stalled
+bin/console dtc:queue:prune old_job_timings --older 1m
-# (deletes jobs older than one month from the Archive table)

 # You can tune 1m to a smaller interval such as 10d (10 days) or even 1800s (1/2 hour)